Fishbone resonance structure in the attosecond transient absorption spectroscopy of graphene: Introduction

 \section{Introduction}

-Recent progress in laser technology has made it possible to produce isolated attosecond pulses \cite{Ferenc}, and with these electron dynamics can be followed on its natural time scale \cite{Hentschel}.
-One of the promising methods to follow subfemtosecond dynamics in electronic systems is attosecond transient-absorption spectroscopy (ATAS) \cite{Eleftherios,MetteBGaarde,MengxiWu,AnneliseRBeck}, which offers an all-optical approach to light-matter interactions, with the high time resolution of the attosecond pulse and the high energy resolution characteristic of absorption spectroscopy.
-In the past few years, ATAS has been used to study electronic dynamics of atoms and molecules \cite{HeWang,MHoller,ZQYang,LarsBojerMadsen}, in which a nonresonant AC Stark shift \cite{MichaelChini}, quantum interference \cite{ShaohaoChen} or a resonant Autler-Townes splitting \cite{XiaoxiaWu} can be observed.
+Recent progress in laser technology has enabled the production of an isolated pulse with a time scale down to $43$ attoseconds \cite{Ferenc,Hentschel,TGaumnitz}, which allows investigation of electron dynamics on an ultrashort time scale \cite{ALCavalieri}.
+One promising approach to investigate the subfemtosecond dynamics of electronic systems is attosecond transient absorption spectroscopy (ATAS) \cite{Eleftherios,MetteBGaarde,MengxiWu,AnneliseRBeck}, which offers an all-optical approach to reveal light-matter interactions with the high temporal resolution of the attosecond pulse and the high energy resolution characteristic of absorption spectroscopy.
+ATAS has been used to study the electron dynamics of atoms and molecules \cite{PeterMKraus,RomainGeneaux,HeWang,MHoller,ZQYang,LarsBojerMadsen}, in which quantum interference \cite{ShaohaoChen}, nonresonant AC Stark shift \cite{MichaelChini} and resonant Autler-Townes splitting \cite{XiaoxiaWu,DifaYe} phenomena have been studied.
+More recently, attosecond time-resolved technology has been applied to bulk solids \cite{RomainGeneaux,MVolkov,MLucchini,FSchlaepfer,TOtobe,MartinSchultze,MatteoLucchini} and some two-dimensional materials \cite{GioCistaro,ShunsukeASato}.
+Since these materials have periodic atomic arrangements, some special resonance structures emerge in the ATAS spectrum \cite{MLucchini,ShunsukeASato}.

-Recently, ATAS has been applied to transition metals \cite{MVolkov}, polycrystalline diamond \cite{MLucchini} and some two-dimensional materials \cite{ShunsukeASato}.
-Graphene is a simple but specific two-dimensional material, in which there are only two carbon atoms per unit cell and the atoms are orderly arranged in a periodic hexagonal lattice.
-It has important applications because of its unusual optical properties \cite{Castro,PRWallace}.
-An alternative pump-probe scenario for solid materials consists of using an IR pump pulse to excite the system and a single attosecond pulse to probe the pump-induced dynamics with a controlled time delay.
-The computational method for ATAS of graphene have been proposed in Ref. \cite{GioCistaro}, however, the underlying generation mechanism of ATAS has not been clearly revealed.